Contact Dan

 The first way to measure CX is to simply ask your customers.
 Whether this is through traditional customer research like surveys or focus groups, or through user testing of specific experiences, ask and you shall receive feedback.

-Another way to measure CX is essentially the converse of the first way: let customers come to you, and measure their sentiment.
+Another way to measure CX is to let customers come to you and gauge their sentiment.
 This is also called Voice of the Customer.
 It can take the form of direct feedback through existing customer service channels, ratings and reviews, third-party discussion boards, social media listening, etc.

 Finally, brands can turn to third-party evaluators to measure CX.
 Companies like Forrester and J.D.
-Power have different proprietary methods for measuring satisfaction, which usually provide objective, quantifiable and actionable results, as well as valuable competitive data.
+Power uses proprietary methods to measure satisfaction, offering objective, actionable results and valuable competitive data.
 Keep in mind, though, that a brand’s goal should not be to win an award or “beat” a survey.
 The goal should be to provide a best-in-class customer experience, which will in turn lead to positive results in third-party evaluations.

 Related: Customer Experience Metrics: The Top 5 Ranked